5.1 Map Fusion Fundamentals

 Long Linear Environments

-Tunnels, mine galleries, and corridors exceeding 1,600 ft (500 m) are not suitable for a single Narrow Space session.
-Break these into segments of 1,600 ft or less and fuse them with relative control points.
+Tunnels, mine galleries, and corridors exceeding 1,640 ft (500 m) are not suitable for a single Narrow Space session.
+Narrow Space raises the success rate within that distance; beyond it, break the run into segments of 1,640 ft or less and fuse them with relative control points.
 Field execution for this scenario is covered in 5.3 Field Collection.

 Recurring Scan Projects